-The policy is supported by Direction 3.7.2 issued by the Minister for Finance under the Financial Management Act 1994 .
+The policy is supported by Direction 3.7.2 issued under the Financial Management Act 1994 .
 Subject to several exceptions, the Direction gives legal force to the policy.

 The Standing Directions are outlined in three documents, the Directions and two supporting documents, namely an instructions document and a guidance document.
-For further information see Standing Directions for the Minister of Finance.
+For further information see Standing Directions 2018 under the Financial Management Act 1994.

 The key points of the policy are summarised below: